pyodide/pyodide/docs/usage/loading-packages.md

 pyodide.loadPackage("https://foo/bar/numpy.js");
 ```

-The file name in the URL must be `/<package-name>.js` and there must be an
+The file name in the URL must be `<package-name>.js` and there must be an
-accompanying `.data` file in the same directory.
+accompanying file called `<package-name>.data` in the same directory.

 When you request a package from the official repository, all of that package's
 dependencies are also loaded.
 Dependency resolution is not yet implemented when